Motorhome conversions and self-build projects – what you need to know

 Checking you are licensed to drive

 Make sure that you check that your driving license allows you to drive the vehicle, taking into account that it now has a revised gross vehicle weight.
-Further information about the license requirements for caravans and motorhomes can be found on the Club Care Insurance website.

 Now you are ready to begin your motorhome holidays